mudoker/etp-lab1/README.md

-# Frontend for HCMC Metro Operation Web Application (OPWA)
+# Enterprise Web Application: Lab Test 1

-The Operator Web Application (OPWA) for the Ho Chi Minh City (HCMC) Metro System is built using React 19, Vite, and Tailwind CSS.
-This document provides an overview of the setup process and system requirements.
+This is the frontend repository for the lab test 1 of the Enterprise Web Application course.
+The project uses Vite, React, and TypeScript.

 ## 🚀 Quick Start